robotology/himrep/README.md

 $ ccmake ../
 ~~~

-Configure the project by setting to `ON` the modules you want to compile and to `OFF` the ones you want to skip.
+Where you will configure the project by setting to `ON` the modules you want to compile and to `OFF` the ones you want to skip.

 **IMPORTANT** When you run the `ccmake` command, ensure that: